Greg Evigan

 Gregory Ralph Evigan (born October 14, 1953) is an American film, stage, and television actor.
 He began his career in theater, appearing in the Broadway production of Jesus Christ Superstar, followed by a stage production of the musical Grease, in which he portrayed the lead, Danny Zuko.
 Evigan made his feature film debut in Scorchy (1976), then was cast as the lead in the comedy series B. J. and the Bear, in which he starred between 1979 and 1981.

 Evigan continued to appear as a guest star on numerous television series throughout the 1980s before being cast as the lead Joey Harris in the comedy series My Two Dads (1987–1990).
 He later appeared on the science fiction series TekWar (1995–1996), and had guest-starring roles on Melrose Place (1996–1997) and 7th Heaven (1997).
 He subsequently had starring roles on the soap opera Pacific Palisades (also 1997), and portrayed a record executive in the Canadian series Big Sound from 2001 to 2002.

-Evigan's other film credits include the Joey Travolta-directed drama films Mel (1998) and Arizona Summer (2004), the Western film 6 Guns (2010), and the Hallmark Channel film Once Upon a Holiday (2015).
+Evigan's other film credits include the Joey Travolta–directed drama films Mel (1998) and Arizona Summer (2004), the Western film 6 Guns (2010), and the Hallmark Channel film Once Upon a Holiday (2015).
 In 2018, he guest-starred in a multi-episode arc as Jim Harvey on the soap opera General Hospital.

 Early years

-Evigan was born October 14, 1953 in South Amboy, New Jersey, the son of Ralph Milan Evigan, an electrician, and his wife, Barbara Elizabeth Evigan, a homemaker.
-Beginning at age 8, Evigan was classically trained on piano, and went on to play the organ and saxophone.
+Evigan was born October 14, 1953, in South Amboy, New Jersey, the son of Ralph Milan Evigan, an electrician, and his wife, Barbara Elizabeth Evigan, a homemaker.
+Beginning at age 8, Evigan was classically trained in piano, and went on to play the organ and saxophone.
 As a teenager, he played in several rock bands.
 Evigan grew up in Sayreville, New Jersey, and attended Sayreville War Memorial High School, graduating in 1971.
 In 2007 he was inducted into the school's Alumni Hall of Fame for his contributions to the arts.